top of page

 How are printers used?

-After the survey, we observed that most of the study tables in Indian homes do not have a space designed for the printer setup; the printer is kept on any random table in the house.
-The user usually takes his laptop to the printer and connects it to print documents, or in some cases, users move the printer from room to room to connect it to the desktop.
+After the survey, we observed that most of the study tables in Indian homes do not have a space designed for the printer setup; which causes issues in accessibility.
+The user takes his laptop to the printer and connects it to print documents, or in some cases, users move the printer from room to room to connect it to the desktop.

 Artoboard 8-08.png